-After detection of the suitable variation range for each component in the mixture based on the result of the pre-formulation study, the design of experiment method (DoE) was used for drawing a pseudoternary phase diagram to determine the appropriate ratios of oil, surfactant, and co-surfactant in which the microemulsions could have been developed.
-The advantages of the DoE method are reducing the number of required experiments and forecasting the probable interactions between variables and their impress on the final response.
-Utilizing Minitab® software, the minimum number of required experiments) were designed using extreme vertices design which is a subset of DoE methods.
+After detection of the suitable variation range for each component in the mixture based on the result of the pre-formulation study, the DoEmethod was used for drawing a pseudo-ternary phase diagram to determine the appropriate ratios of oil, surfactant, and co-surfactant in which the microemulsions could have been developed.
+The advantages of the DoE method are reducing the number of required experiments and forecasting the probable interactions between variables and their impress on the final response.24 Utilizing Minitab® software, the minimum number of required experiments (9 experiments) were designed using extreme vertices design which is a subset of DoE methods.
 The order of experiments was randomized to eliminate the effect of disturbing variables.
 The mixtures were prepared in the laboratory based on the weight ratios obtained by DoE under similar conditions and then were analysed for the globule size as the main response.
 The pseudo-ternary phase diagram was constructed using the obtained responses by ProSim software.

-The independent variables included the amount of oil $(X_1)$ , surfactant $(X_2)$ , and co-surfactant $(X_3)$ , while globule size and PDI were chosen as the responses.
+Figure 1.
+Estimated solubility of resveratrol in different oils, surfactants, and co-surfactants at 36±1 °C responses.
 The responses were analyzed based on a cubic model.
-The main effect of altering each factor $(X_1, X_2, \text{ and } X_3)$ , and the effect of simultaneous alteration of multiple factors $(X_1X_2, X_2X_3, X_1X_3, \text{ and } X_1X_2X_3)$ were evaluated by determination of coefficients.
+The main effect of altering each factor (X_1, X_2, A_3) , and the effect of simultaneous alteration of multiple factors $(X_1X_2, X_2X_3, X_1X_3, A_1X_3, A_1X_3, A_1X_3)$ were evaluated by determination of coefficients.